mmh9xx/MidtermProject/headersandlists.md

 5. Fretboard

 ### Top Hiking Spots
-1. the Pinnacles
+1. The Pinnacles
-2. the Cliff
+2. The Cliff
 3. Devil's Icebox
 4. Stephen's Lake
-5. the Finger Lakes
+5. The Finger Lakes